-Healthy Teeth Holidays
+Healthy Teeth During the Holidays

 It's that time of year when the bells are ringing and the beautiful voices of children chorus around us.
 It's also the time of the year when your dental health is usually the last thing on your mind.
 No one's sitting on Santa's knee and requesting peppermint floss for Christmas.
 Why should you care about your dental health?
 After all, there are just a few months left in the year.
 Wrong!